 Learn everything about your teen

 Most parents do this anyway (and it drives most teens nuts).
-But if your teen has autism and you’re not sure what to do, ask them!
+But if your teen is autistic and you’re not sure what to do, ask them!

 Keep an open conversation going with your teen.
 Ask them to tell you what they’re thinking or write down their thoughts.